andre-reyes/Microprocessors-II/README.md

 # Microprocessors II - Labs

-This is a collection of the Labs required by the course By Professor Yan Luo in the Fall of 2023 at UMass Lowell
+This is a collection of the Labs required by the course By Professor Yan Luo in the Fall of 2023 at UMass Lowell.

+Note: Circuit schematic design using [fritzing](https://fritzing.org/), an open source software.

 - [x] [Lab 1 - Traffic Light Controller](Lab1)
 - [x] [Lab 2](Lab2)